Cranberry Cream Cheese Bars

 - 1 (16 ounces) can whole berry cranberry sauce

-- In large bowl combine flour, oats, 3/4 cup sugar and butter; mix until crumbly.
-Set aside 1 1/2 cups crumbs for topping, and press the rest into the prepared pan.
-Bake 15 minutes.
+- In large bowl combine flour, oats, ¾ cup sugar, and butter; mix until crumbly.
+Set aside 1 ½ cups crumbs for topping, and press the rest into the prepared pan.
+Bake for 15 minutes.
 Cool completely.

 - In large bowl beat cream cheese until fluffy, gradually mix in condensed milk, lemon juice, and vanilla until smooth.
 Spread over crust.
-In small bowl combine remaining 1 tablespoon brown sugar, cornstarch and cranberry sauce.
+In a small bowl combine the remaining 1 tablespoon brown sugar, cornstarch, and cranberry sauce.
 Spoon over cream cheese mixture.
 Sprinkle reserved crumb mixture over top.

-- Bake 40 minutes.
-Let cool completely on wire rack, then chill before cutting.
-Store in refrigerator.
+- Bake for 40 minutes.
+Let cool completely on a wire rack, then chill before cutting.
+Store in the refrigerator.

 Amount Per Serving: Calories: 183Total Fat: 11gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 30mgSodium: 105mgCarbohydrates: 18gFiber: 1gSugar: 6gProtein: 3g